AnxietyLab/gazoo-scroll-reverse/README.md

 ### System Requirements

 - macOS 11.0 (Big Sur) or later
-- Apple Silicon (arm64) or Intel Mac
+- **Apple Silicon (M1/M2/M3/M4) Mac only** - arm64 architecture
 - Accessibility permission (requested on first launch)

+> ⚠️ **Note:** This version is compiled for Apple Silicon only.
+Intel Mac users need to run under Rosetta or request a universal binary.

 ## Installation